grpc/proposal/A29-xds-tls-security.md

 #### Main Elements of the Framework

-**`CertificateProvider`** represents an actual plugin that fetches or "mints" the required certificates and keys.
-One example of a (already implemented) plugin is a `FileWatcherCertificateProvider` which monitors certain files in the file system and reads those files on updates to get the latest certificates and keys and provide those to the consumers after converting them to the canonical format e.g. `java.security.PrivateKey` and `java.security.cert.X509Certificate` in Java.
-Another example is a plugin that periodically "mints" new certificates by creating CSRs at regular intervals and getting those signed by a Certification Authority (CA) that is configured into the plugin.
+**`CertificateProvider`** represents an actual plugin that fetches or "mints" the required certificates and keys. **`FileWatcherCertificateProvider`** (described below) is an implementation of the **`CertificateProvider`** that is part of this framework.
+Another example of a **`CertificateProvider`** is a plugin that periodically "mints" new certificates by creating CSRs at regular intervals and getting those signed by a Certification Authority (CA) which is configured into the plugin.

-A client registers itself as a **`Watcher`**  of the plugin to receive certificate updates.
+A "consumer" registers itself as a **`Watcher`**  of the plugin to receive certificate updates.
-The plugin supports multiple **`Watchers`** to be registered and uses a **`DistributorWatcher`** internally to propagate a single update to multiple **`Watchers`**.
+The plugin supports multiple **`Watcher`s** to be registered and uses a **`DistributorWatcher`** internally to propagate a single update to multiple **`Watchers`**.
 A plugin caches the latest certificate (and key) it has fetched (or minted) and delivers them to every newly registered watcher.
+Note that it is possible for an implementation to use a fetch-style API instead of a watch-style API.
+For example, in the Go implementation a consumer calls into the **`CertificateProvider`** whenever it needs certificates and keys instead of registering a watcher.

-The `CertificateProvider` plugin also has an associated factory or provider implementation (**`CertificateProviderFactory`**) to instantiate the plugin and this factory is identified by a unique name e.g. `"file_watcher"` which is also the identity of the plugin.
+The **`CertificateProvider`** plugin also has an associated factory or provider implementation (**`CertificateProviderFactory`**) to instantiate the plugin and this factory is identified by a unique name e.g. `"file_watcher"` which is also the identity of the plugin.
 The factory is responsible for instantiating the plugin after validating the received